What is an Algo-Trading? Here is everything you should Know

 - Technical Investing

-Are there softwares available for Algo-Trading?
-This is a question that who will write programs for these algorithms ?
-For algo-trading there should be some available softwares.
+This is a question that who will write programs for these algorithms?
+For Algo-trading there should be some available software.
 So we are listing some of the top applications used for Algo-Trading.

 A premier platform for trading algorithmically.
 Capable of executing several strategies like basket trading, order slicing, 2L and 3L Spreading, the platform is quite versatile in its operation and empowers brokers to trade across various asset classes like Equities, Derivatives, Currency and Commodities.